-Santa Cruz is a touchy-feely, new-agey city famous for its leftie-liberal politics and easygoing ideology.
+The Best of Santa Cruz!
+Enjoy the touchy-feely, new-agey Santa Cruz famous for its leftie-liberal politics and easygoing ideology.
 Although dogs are rarely allowed off-leash and parking meters run seven days a week.

 Santa Cruz is a city of fun, with a vibrant but chaotic downtown.
 On the waterfront is the famous beach boardwalk, and in the hills redwood groves embrace the University of California, Santa Cruz (UCSC) campus.
 Plan at least half a day here, but to appreciate the aesthetic of jangly skirts, crystal pendants and Rastafarian dreadlocks, stay longer and plunge headlong into the rich local brew of surfers, students, punks and eccentric characters.
 A visit to Santa Cruz is a vacation worth doing.
 Keep reading and find all the information here you need to start planning your Santa Cruz vacation.

 For a list of all the area beaches << Click Here >>.

 The best time to visit Santa Cruz is from September through November when the summer tourists have returned home, leaving a bit more room on the beaches, walking paths and other attractions.
 Decembr, January and February see a slight dip in temperatures, which nonetheless are warm enough for the monarch butterflies who overwinter at Natural Bridges State Beach.
 The months between April and May are characterized by mounting temperatures and special events that meet their nexus in June, July and August.

 Named for the dramatic, natural, rock bridge protruding from the sea just offshore, this beach is a favorite of nature lovers.
 The beach is a great place to whale watch and get a glimpse of the Monarch butterflies which migrate here in the fall and winter.
 As the tide recedes, isolated pools appear, which make fascinating places to investigate for any marine life left behind, especially for children.